mikarinneoracle/Azure-DevOps-Agent-OCI-setup/README.md

 <p>
 <br>

-VM boot volume is 200M by default that can be adjusted per build needs.
+VM boot volume size is 200M by default that can be adjusted per build needs.
 <img src="azure-devops-agent-vm.jpg" width="1200" />
 <p>